atsfr-tibco-devhub/TIBCO-Platform-Workshop/docs/README.md

 ![](./images/Image_37.gif)

-3. Map the Input of the MapperCustomer activity from the Output of the FetchCustomerRow activity.
+3. Map the Input of the MapperCustomer activity from the Output of the CallBackendService activity.

 | Field | Expression |
 |---|---|